 - err.(E), Vol. 138, No. 6;

-9. (1) The Minister shall, immediately after suspending a licence, give to the licensee a notice confirming the suspension and providing all relevant information concerning the grounds on which the Minister has suspended the licence.
+9. (1) The Minister of Public Safety and Emergency Preparedness shall, immediately after suspending a licence, give the licensee a notice that confirms the suspension and that provides all relevant information concerning the grounds for the suspension.

-(2) The licensee may, within 90 days after the day on which the licence is suspended, make representations to the Minister regarding why the licence should be reinstated.
+(2) The licensee may, within 90 days after the day on which the licence is suspended, make representations to the Minister of Public Safety and Emergency Preparedness regarding why the licence should be reinstated.

-(3) The Minister shall, before cancelling a licence under section 8, give the licensee 90 days notice of the proposed cancellation and provide the licensee with all relevant information concerning the grounds on which the Minister proposes to cancel the licence.
+(3) The Minister of Public Safety and Emergency Preparedness shall, before cancelling a licence under section 8, give the licensee 90 days’ notice of the proposed cancellation and provide the licensee with all relevant information concerning the grounds for the proposed cancellation.

-(4) The licensee may, within 90 days after the day on which the notice referred to in subsection (3) is given, make representations to the Minister regarding why the licence should not be cancelled.
+(4) The licensee may, within 90 days after the day on which the notice referred to in subsection (3) is given, make representations to the Minister of Public Safety and Emergency Preparedness regarding why the licence should not be cancelled.

 Reinstatement of Licences

-10. The Minister may reinstate a suspended licence where the cause for the suspension no longer exists.
+10. The Minister of Public Safety and Emergency Preparedness may reinstate a suspended licence where the cause for the suspension no longer exists.